Helsinki-NLP/prosody/README.md

 ## Corpus

+This repository contains the largest dataset with labels for prosodic prominence.
 The corpus is available in the [data](https://github.com/Helsinki-NLP/prosody/tree/master/data) folder.

 ### Corpus statistics